How is Plastic Made?

 This article is specifically going to focus on the production and creation of synthetic plastics.

-I’m also going to try and break this down in very simple and easy to understand terminology because lot of the articles on the creation of plastic read like a text book that’s best for putting one to sleep.
+I’m also going to try and break the process of making plastic into very simple and easy-to-understand terminology because a lot of the articles on the creation of plastic read like a textbook that’s best for putting one to sleep.

 If anything seems like a gross oversimplification, I’ll have all my sources linked if you want to dive deeper into the manufacturing process further.